briansimiyuj/doctor-appointment-app/README.md

   1. Create a Notification Settings component and mount it on the Settings page
   2. Bring in the notification settings from Settings page
+  3. Add more settings for appointment reminders, booking updates, payment reminders, and system updates